The Ultimate In Birding Tours

 Some species are found only in this unique environment, notably the spectacular Tufted Jay.
 The sight of a group of these vivid blue, black and white birds bounding noisily through the trees is a matchless birding experience.
 Also endemic to Mexico’s pine forests are the boldly-marked White-striped Woodcreeper, the delightful Red Warbler, the superb Red-headed Tanager (complete with glistening pink throat) and Rufous-capped Brushfinch, all of which we should find.

-A feature of these forests at this time of year are the warbler flocks, which include such species as the stunning Red-faced Warbler, Crescent-chested, Grace’s, Olive and Rufous-capped Warblers, and Painted and Slate-throated Redstarts, which mingle with wintering Black-and-white, Yellow-rumped (of the Audubon’s form), Townsend’s and Hermit Warblers from breeding grounds that lie far to the north.
+A feature of these forests at this time of year is the warbler flocks, which include such species as the stunning Red-faced Warbler, Crescent-chested, Grace’s, Olive and Rufous-capped Warblers, and Painted and Slate-throated Redstarts, which mingle with wintering Black-and-white, Yellow-rumped (of the Audubon’s form), Townsend’s and Hermit Warblers from breeding grounds that lie far to the north.

-Amongst the many other birds we will hope to find at Barranca Rancho Liebre, or at another nearby barranca at a lower altitude where past felling and grazing have created more open terrain, are Sharp-shinned and Zone-tailed Hawks, Red-billed Pigeon, Mourning Dove, the spectacular Military Macaw, the diminutive Colima Pygmy Owl, White-eared, Berylline and Rufous Hummingbirds, the near-endemic Violet-crowned and Blue-throated Hummingbirds, Mountain Trogon, the near-endemic Arizona and Ladder-backed Woodpeckers, Greater Pewee, Tufted, Least, Hammond’s, Cordilleran and Dusky-capped Flycatchers, the near-endemic Pine Flycatcher, the uncommon endemic Sinaloa Martin, Steller’s Jay, the near-endemic Brown-throated Wren (sometimes split from House), Canyon Wren (uncommon), the near-endemic Mexican Chickadee, Bridled Titmouse, Brown Creeper, Eastern Bluebird, Brown-backed Solitaire (with its haunting song), Hermit Thrush (of the distinctive greyish western race), White-throated Thrush, Ruby-crowned Kinglet and the surprisingly similar Hutton’s Vireo, the delightful Black-capped Vireo, Bell’s, Cassin’s, Plumbeous and Warbling Vireos, smart Scott’s, Hooded and Black-vented Orioles, Northern Hepatic Tanager, Western Tanager, Black-headed Grosbeak, Chipping Sparrow, the secretive Rusty-crowned Ground-Sparrow, Blue Bunting, Spotted Towhee, the near-endemic Yellow-eyed Junco, Lesser Goldfinch, Black-headed Siskin and Northern (or Common) Raven.
+Amongst the many other birds we will hope to find at Barranca Rancho Liebre, or at another nearby barranca at a lower altitude where past felling and grazing have created more open terrain, are Sharp-shinned and Zone-tailed Hawks, Red-billed Pigeon, Mourning Dove, the spectacular Military Macaw, the diminutive Colima Pygmy Owl, White-eared, Berylline and Rufous Hummingbirds, the near-endemic Violet-crowned and Blue-throated Hummingbirds, Mountain Trogon, the near-endemic Arizona and Ladder-backed Woodpeckers, Greater Pewee, Tufted, Least, Hammond’s, Cordilleran and Dusky-capped Flycatchers, the near-endemic Pine Flycatcher, Steller’s Jay, the near-endemic Brown-throated Wren (sometimes split from House), Canyon Wren (uncommon), the near-endemic Mexican Chickadee, Bridled Titmouse, Brown Creeper, Eastern Bluebird, Brown-backed Solitaire (with its haunting song), Hermit Thrush (of the distinctive greyish western race), White-throated Thrush, Ruby-crowned Kinglet and the surprisingly similar Hutton’s Vireo, the delightful Black-capped Vireo, Bell’s, Cassin’s, Plumbeous and Warbling Vireos, smart Scott’s, Hooded and Black-vented Orioles, Northern Hepatic Tanager, Western Tanager, Black-headed Grosbeak, Chipping Sparrow, the secretive Rusty-crowned Ground-Sparrow, Blue Bunting, Spotted Towhee, the near-endemic Yellow-eyed Junco, Lesser Goldfinch, Black-headed Siskin and Northern (or Common) Raven.
 A pre-dawn search may turn up Whiskered Screech Owl or, with luck, the impressive Stygian Owl.

 Western Mexico: Day 5 An early start will allow us to reach some attractive thorn forest and scrubby growth in the lower foothills of the Sierra Madre Occidental shortly before dawn, as we attempt to find the local form of the Middle American Screech Owl.